JeffWeinell/REEs/README.md

 ddRAD-like loci are shared, single-copy loci identified from in-silico ddRAD using recognition sites for SbfI and EcoRI restriction enzymes.

 Functional loci included entire or partial gene regions that have previously been predicted or known to function in either (1) vertebrate immune systems, (2) vision, (3) or scalation.

+## Methods for optimization of target loci in the SnakeCap Probe Set

 # References: